nipafx/nipafx.dev/content/articles/2021-05-05-record-semantics.md

 * execute the `with` block
 * pass the variables to the canonical constructor

-(Note that this feature is far from being a reality and might get dropped or change considerably.)
+(Note that this feature is far from being a reality and might change considerably or even get dropped.)

 ### Serialization